pkdevboxy/features/core/rule-engine/README.md

 See cards labeled `feature:rule-engine` and the subdirectories here.
 The following work has yet to be mapped to a card and subdirectory:

 - Element has immutable properties defined early
-- Can define tasks for a binary
-- Can define tasks for a build item
 - Component binaries and sources, and binary sources should be immutable when used as input
 - More of the model should be managed, dependency declarations in particular
 - Fix existing rules to use correct subject